Neel-Patel02/sccm-intune-endpoint-lifecycle-lab/README.md

 This is a complete, real-world simulation lab designed to showcase endpoint lifecycle management using **Microsoft Endpoint Configuration Manager (SCCM)** and **Intune**, hosted entirely on a local lab using **VMware Workstation Pro**.

-> 📌 Goal: Build a TN visa–ready portfolio project for a U.S. IT Systems Administrator or Endpoint Engineer role.
+> 📌 Goal: IT Systems Administrator or Endpoint Engineer role.

 ---